 - Teach your child not to laugh at or join in bullying.

-- Tell your child to join with other bystanders and “stand up together” to convince the bully to back down.
+- Tell your child to join with other bystanders and “stand up together” to convince the person displaying bullying behavior to back down.

-- Help your child learn how to help the victim walk away.
+- Help your child learn how to help the person harmed walk away.